Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Visual Gesture Classification

-As mentioned earlier, due to its nature, our visual grasp detection does not rely on the amputee's physiological signals, and therefore can provide more robustness to the system.
-Despite this major advantage, visual data generally have their own challenges when it comes to the domain of classification and detection, especially in deep learning.
+As mentioned earlier, visual grasp detection does not rely on the amputee's physiological signals, and therefore can provide more robustness to the system than EMG alone.
+Despite this major advantage, there are known challenges to classification and detection from visual data using deep learning.
 More specifically, the classifier needs to be invariant to environment changes such as the lighting, background, camera rotation and noise.
 Moreover, in the case of grasp detection, the final decision should be invariant to the object's color.

 To face these challenges, we utilize training with data augmentation techniques.
 Using the aforementioned set of data, a state-of-the-art pretrained object detector is fine-tuned for the purpose of grasp detection.
-The grasp detector then provides bounding boxes of possible objects to be grasped with the probabilities of each grasp type.
+The grasp detector then provides bounding boxes of possible objects to be grasped with the probabilities of each gesture.
 The box closest to the user's gaze is then selected as the object of interest, and the corresponding probabilities will be redirected to the fusion module.
 The details for each step is provided below.